Shakil-Ahmmed8882/HelpTech-backend/README.md

 ## Comment Management
-- `POST /users/:id/posts/:postId/comments` : Add a comment to a specific post.
+- `POST /users/:id/posts/:postId/comments`: Add a comment to a specific post.
--  `GET /users/:postId/comments` :  Get all comments on a specific post
+-  `GET /users/:postId/comments`:  Get all comments on a specific post
--  `PUT /users/comments/:commentId` : Edit comment only who published it. ( user ID from token )
+-  `PUT /users/comments/:commentId`: Edit comments only for those who published them. ( user ID from token )
--  `DELETE /commments/:id/comments/:commentId` : Delete a comment made by the user.
+-  `DELETE /commments/:id/comments/:commentId`: Delete a comment made by the user.